 Making an application to join Belmont Community School

-You can view or download the Durham County Council Secondary School Admissions brochure on our website.
+You can view or download the Durham County Council Secondary School Admissions brochure here.

 Transferring from Year 6 to Year 7

 - Parent/ Carers of Year 6 students are invited to Year 6 Open Evening in October (if you are not able to attend this evening and would like to arrange a visit to school please contact Ms Elaine Morgan).

 - Preference forms are sent to parent/ carers of Year 6 students in early September

 - Preference forms, or online applications, should be returned to the Local Authority (please note the deadline for form to be returned to the Admission team at the Local Authority is 31st October)

 - Parent/ Carers are informed in March of the school place allocated to their child.

 If you wish to transfer from another school

 - Contact Pupil Casework at the Local Authority on 03000 265896